bertkdowns/pyomo-replace/paper/paper.md

 where $h = C ∪ F$, the set of all the constraints, including the constraints fixing variables.

-Where the Jacobian is square, the Degrees of Freedom is zero.
+Where the Jacobian is square, the Degrees of Freedom is zero.-->

 ### Replacement